-Playing fetch is a great way to get your dog exercise and have some fun yourself.
+Playing fetch is a great way to get your dog to exercise and have some fun yourself.
 Fetch engages your dog's mind and body.
-Some breeds, mainly retrievers and other hunting dogs, enjoy fetch more than most.
+Some breeds, mainly retrievers and other hunting dogs, enjoy fetching more than most.
 These dogs could play fetch all day with seemingly endless energy.
 The Ifetch Too Interactive Ball Launcher was designed for these types of dogs.

 That's why I had to try the Ifetch Too Ball Launcher for myself.
 I was surprised at what happened when I introduced it to my dogs.
 I was also surprised at how well made this product is.
 The Ifetch was designed by a teenager, so I wasn't sure exactly what to expect.